ibmverse/verse-developer/_tutorials/ext-manifest.markdown

     * __mail.read__ indicates that the action contribution displays in the mail read view.
     * __mail.compose__ indicates that the action contribution displays in the mail compose view.

-* The __dataType__ property indicates that the action contribution displays in a view which provides the specific dataType.
+* The __object__ property indicates that the action contribution displays in a view which provides the specific object.

-    * The __person__ value specifies that the action contribution displays in a view which provides __person__ dataType.
+    * The __person__ value specifies that the action contribution displays in a view which provides __person__ object.
 For example, the business card view provides the __person__ data type, then the action contribution will be shown on the business card view.

 * The __title__ property is a string that is displayed as both the caption and the tool tip string of the action button.